Jun 8, 2017

 We work out a business strategy with JAFCO, so we always consult them on major issues, including business alliances with other companies and problems that we face in growing the Company.
 JAFCO’s staff is always empathetic, gives us helpful advice and shows us a direction.

 JAFCO and the Company have built a very special relationship that goes beyond that of a venture capital firm and its portfolio company.
 Since being selected as a START project, we spent three years of thorough preparation prior to incorporating the Company.
 JAFCO’s determination in accomplishing a shared goal is reflected in its unexpected, sizable investment in the Company at the most risky stage.
-JAFCO’s position as the lead investor is unshakable, and we will work together to lead the market for surgical robot system and make an impact on the society.(Translation of Japanese original posted on October 2, 2015)
+JAFCO’s position as the lead investor is unshakable, and we will work together to lead the market for surgical robot system and make an impact on the society.(Translation of Japanese original posted on October 2, 2015; current as of the date of posting)